 When the weather cooperates, get outdoors when you can.
 It could be something as simple as meditating in a park or going fishing in the early morning.
 As long as you’re surrounded by a natural environment, you can reap the benefits of nature.
 Furthermore, you don’t have to be alone.
 Walking with a friend or bicycling with a group improves mental health and well-being, too.

-Awakenings Treatment Center is an outpatient treatment center that works with individuals who have mental health, substance abuse and/or eating disorders.
-We encourage complete healing of the mind, body and spirit using both science-based and alternative treatments.
-Contact us today to learn more.
+Awakenings Treatment Center is an outpatient treatment center that works with individuals who have mental health, substance abuse, and/or eating disorders.
+We encourage complete healing of the mind, body, and spirit using both science-based and alternative treatments.